UCCS-CS4300-5300/Group5-fall2024/README.md

 **UPDATED**
    - the Member model to hold streak information such as if they have completed a quiz for the day and the current streak count
-   - Updated the home page view to display user streak data when logged in
+   - the home page view to display user streak data when logged in
    - `index.html` to display the streak count when it is greater than 0
    - `apps.py`: Added code to start scheduler.py to run whenever the app starts
    - `tests.py`: Added new tests to ensure that the streak reset function works properly and adjusts the database as needed